-The production line had a low level of efficiency as, in order to deliver a fully flexible production plan with the ability to build any vehicle specification at any time and in any quantity, more team members were deployed on the line.
-However, these additional people would then be left under-utilised or sometimes idle, when vehicles of a lower specification, and shorter cycle time, were being built.
+The production line had a low level of efficiency as, in order to build any vehicle specification at any time and in any quantity, more team members were deployed.
+However, these additional people could often be left idle.

 The potential partner needed to be able to engage with management and production teams in a practical way, as well as transfer capability so that improvements could be sustained and built on for the future.

-Many of these requirements are key features of Unipart’s world-class body of knowledge - ‘The Unipart Way’.
-Together with Unipart’s manufacturing expertise, and coaches skilled in capability transfer and delivering sustainable change, Unipart
+Unipart were selected as many of the requirements are key features of Unipart’s world-class body of knowledge: ‘The Unipart Way’, along with manufacturing expertise, coaches skilled in capability transfer and a track record of delivering sustainable change.

 The project was successful to the degree that the global manufacturer saw fit to roll out the changes, developed as outputs of the Stable TAKT project within this production facility, as best practice in its global production system.